This post may contain affiliate links. Please see our disclosure policy.

 Did you know that most consider them Maryland-style when made with blue crab?
 That’s because they are most abundant in the Chesapeake Bay, and Dungeness crabs are on the west coast.
 As long as your crab is fresh and high-quality, you can’t go wrong.

-- Perfect for any special occasion!
+– Perfect for any special occasion!
 These easy crab cakes are the perfect main dish for any event!
+There’s also my crab guacamole for a quick appetizer too!

 – Super easy to make!
 If you’ve never made crab cakes from scratch, I’m here to let you know that homemade crab cakes are the BEST.
 You can control the amount of crab to filler ratio and add as much flavor as you’d like.